-Systematic research data management must not only focus on archiving and access to data.
-It must also always take into account the process of data collection.
-In the social, behavioral, educational and economic sciences, the documentation and quality assurance of research data poses a particular challenge for various reasons.
-First, empirical research uses a very broad spectrum of data types, including both structured data, e.g., collected in surveys, and unstructured data, such as video, audio and text data.
-Secondly, the above mentioned sciences traditionally use data generated outside of science, such as administrative data or, more recently, observation, behavioral and tracking data.
-In the latter case, the methodological quality is less transparent, and often additional steps are needed to make the data useful for science.
-This task area therefore aims to further increase the quality of data production by establishing and continuously improving the RDM in the social, behavioral, educational and economic sciences.
+Systematic research data management should not only focus on archiving and accessing data.
+It must also always take the process of data collection into account.
+The documentation and quality assurance of research data is particularly challenging in the social, behavioural, educational, and economic sciences for various reasons.
+First, empirical research utilises a very broad spectrum of data types, including both structured data, e.g., data collected in surveys, and unstructured data such as video, audio, and textual data.
+Secondly, the above-mentioned research disciplines traditionally use data generated outside of science, e.g., administrative data or, more recently, observational, behavioural, and tracking data.
+In the latter case, the methodological quality is less transparent and often requires additional steps to render the data useful for science.
+This field of action therefore aims at further increasing the quality of data production by establishing and continuously improving RDM in the social, behavioural, educational, and economic sciences.